joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 as much).
 This picture is a bit simplified, however, because sometimes a bleb can pop and there can be a partial collapse, but it can resolve itself.

-A pneumothorax can be a very dangerous event.
+A pneumothorax is very dangerous.
 I was lucky because only a single lung collapsed, so I could still breathe, albeit shallowly.
 But if one lung completely collapses, it's only a matter of time before it causes the other lung to collapse as well.
 Once both lungs collapse you can't breathe at all and will quickly die if left untreated.
 Another danger is that the collapsed lung can